-The Company is considering a stock split of both classes of its Common Stock, among other reasons, to enhance the marketability of Company's stock by increasing the number of shares outstanding, while lowering the price per share.
-Accordingly, the primary reason for the authorization of additional shares is to provide a sufficient number of shares to implement the contemplated stock split.
 In addition, the Board of Directors believes that it is prudent for the Company to have an adequate reserve of authorized but unissued shares of Class A and Class B Common Stock so that the Company has the flexibility to meet changing circumstances.
-The increase in authorized shares will also provide flexibility in the Company's capital raising efforts in the future, but the Company has no current plan to offer and issue additional shares to the public.
+The increase in authorized shares will also provide flexibility in the Company's capital raising efforts in the future.
+However, other than the contemplated stock split, the Company has no current plans, proposals or arrangements to issue any of the additional shares authorized by the amendment.
 Shares of Class A and Class B Common Stock, if authorized, would be issued on such terms as the Board of Directors deems appropriate.
 Stockholders of the Company will have no preemptive rights to subscribe for or purchase such shares.
 The Board of Directors is not aware of any current proposals by any party to attempt to acquire control of the Company.
 However, the issuance of additional shares could be used by the Company to defeat or delay a hostile takeover in cases where the Board of Directors believes such a takeover is not in the best interests of the Company.
 Such action would tend to insulate incumbent management from removal and prevent the stockholders from being able to sell their shares to a potential acquirer.
 The Company does not anticipate using any additional shares for this purpose.